What Are Momentum Trading Strategies?

 • What is the best momentum indicator to use.

-• How to start using free momentum trading strategies in a virtual trading environment by opening a free demo trading account with Admirals.
+• How to start using free momentum trading strategies in a virtual trading environment by opening a free demo trading account with Admiral Markets.

 What is a momentum trading strategy?